Your urgent referral explained

 It is normal to worry when you are urgently referred to see a specialist by your GP.
 However, 9 in every 10 people (90%) referred this way will not be diagnosed with cancer.

-It is very important that you go to your appointment.
-Call the hospital to rearrange it as soon as possible if you can’t make it.
+It’s very important that you attend your appointment.
+If you can’t make it, call the hospital as soon as you can to rearrange.

-If you don’t get your appointment within a week or two, call your GP surgery.
-Tell them you are waiting for an urgent referral.
+If you don’t get your appointment details within a week, contact your GP (or a local contact number if you have been provided with one).
+Tell them it’s an urgent referral.

 - Take the appointment letter with you, it includes important information such as your hospital number and NHS number.